-A private limited liability company is better suited for smaller businesses or a limited number of shareholders, having smaller share capital requirements (minimum EUR 2,500) and a simpler corporate structure; for example, forming a supervisory board and electing an auditor are optional.
+A private limited liability company is better suited for smaller businesses or a limited number of shareholders, having smaller share capital requirements (minimum of EUR 2,500) and a simpler corporate structure; for example, forming a supervisory board and electing an auditor are optional.

-In the case of a public limited liability company, the share capital requirement is higher (minimum EUR 25,000) and the corporate structure is more complex - forming a supervisory board, auditing the annual accounts and registering the shares at the Estonian Central Register of Securities is compulsory (the latter is not the listing of the company's shares on the local stock exchange).
+In the case of a public limited liability company, the share capital requirement is higher (minimum of EUR 25,000) and the corporate structure is more complex - forming a supervisory board, auditing the annual accounts and registering the shares at the Estonian Central Register of Securities is compulsory (the latter is not the listing of the company's shares on the local stock exchange).

-2 Corporate Taxation
+2. Corporate Taxation

-Estonia has a unique corporate income tax (CIT) system.
-All undistributed corporate profits are tax-exempted.
-Estonia levies corporate income tax only on profits that are distributed as dividends, share buy-backs, capital reductions, liquidation proceeds or deemed to be profit distributions (such as transfer pricing adjustments, expenses and payments not related to business, gifts, donations and entertainment expenses).
-Fringe benefits are taxable at the employer level with income tax and social tax.
+Estonia applies a deferred corporate income tax (CIT) system.
+According to the Estonian Income Tax Act (EITA), all undistributed corporate profits are tax-exempted.
+Estonia levies CIT only on profits that are distributed as dividends, share buy-backs, capital reductions, liquidation proceeds or deemed to be profit distributions (such as transfer pricing adjustments, expenses and payments not related to business, gifts, donations and entertainment expenses).
+Fringe benefits are taxable at the employer level with CIT and impersonalised social tax.
+A special anti-avoidance provision means CIT can be levied on intra-group loans, provided such loans are deemed a profit distribution based on their economic content.